Phoenix Area Knee Pain Treatment & Rehabilitation

 A runner holding his knee in pain.

-We often think of athletes being the ones affected by knee pain, but this isn’t always the case.
+We often think of athletes as the ones affected by knee pain, but this isn’t always the case.
 It affects people of all ages and activity levels.
 Many people are treated for knee pain every day.

 The trouble with having a knee issue is twofold:

 One, it can be very frustrating due to the number of potential causes.
-Therefore, it is tough to “self diagnose” and can often linger and continue even when resting the area.
+Therefore, it is tough to “self-diagnose” and can often linger and continue even when resting the area.
 Two, it is difficult to rest your knees.
 You need your knees to walk, and they take a lot of wear and tear from basic, daily activities.

 There are several diagnoses that lead to knee pain.
 A few are: OA (osteoarthritis), meniscus damage, cartilage damage (ACL, MCL), and patellofemoral syndrome.
 Each has a different recovery protocol, and therefore understanding what is causing the pain and how to treat it is the first piece of the puzzle when it comes to recovery.

-Many times, knee pain is a chronic issue that occurs randomly, or could be from a specific reason like an old sports injury.
-Whatever the cause, knee pain and dysfunction is important to address and treat properly.
 You may even try rehabilitation techniques, home remedies such as medications to reduce inflammation, or seek medical advice and solutions such as hyaluronic acid injections.
 Otherwise you may continue to feel frustrated and unable to enjoy the activities you love.

 Whether you intend to run a marathon or simply want to get down on the ground to play with your grandchildren, knee pain can be debilitating.

-Knee pain and surgery
+Chronic knee pain and surgery

 The biggest concern we hear when it comes to knee pain is the question of surgery.
 It brings to mind thoughts of walking around on crutches for weeks, taking time off of work, and utilizing medications.
-This is exactly the reason that starting with a physical therapist often makes the most sense.

 Physical therapists are the experts in the diagnosis and treatment of knee disorders, and seeing a PT can expedite your recovery.

-If you do end up getting surgery (or you’ve already had it), post op physical therapy is crucial to the recovery process.
-Without therapy, the knee can get very stiff and range of motion can be lost.
 Also, the muscles around the knee can atrophy, leading to poor stability.
 Losing ROM and strength following a surgery can impede the healing process, and decrease function.
 Physical therapy is here to make sure that doesn’t happen!

-Of course, we will refer you to a top notch surgeon if that is what you need.
+Of course, we will refer you to a top-notch surgeon if that is what you need.
 Either way, you will have an established physical therapist to return to once your surgery is complete.
 This piece will be important regardless.

 What’s The Next Step?